Greek, Roman and Byzantine Pottery at Ilion (Troia):

 7. Molded Pyxis Base (Early Roman)

 K17.0845:12.
-Single sherd preserves 1/6 base circumference.
-P.H .071, est. D. base .13, min. th. wall .032.
-Dark gray (Gley 1 – 10Y 3/), slightly granular fabric with tiny white (lime?) inclusions visible against the dark matrix.
-There are also rare large lime chunks, .002 in length, exploding on the surface or visible in the break.
-Two survive in the extant vessel.
-Single extant applied foot.
-The surface is coated dark gray (Gley 1 N 3/).
+Single sherd, lower wall and single applied foot.
+Dark gray (Gley 1 – 10Y 3/), slightly granular fabric with tiny white inclusions visible against the dark matrix.
+There are also rare large lime chunks, .002 in length, flattened on the surface or visible in the break, and a single large white chunk, 4.2mm, exploding in foot; single surface void.
+The surface is coated dark gray (Gley 1 N 3/) where not abraded.
 The decorative scheme is only partially restorable.
 A heron leans in from the left but only its long neck and head is preserved.
 It is pecking at a bunch of grapes.
-Beneath the heron’s neck is a long branch with further, probably vegetal, design below.
+Beneath the heron’s neck is a long stem with further vegetal design below.
 This left part is relatively clear.
 The subject is unclear to the right.
 It seems to be a dense thicket of vines, no human or animal forms are recognizable.
 The only somewhat well-defined feature is a vertical cluster which starts as one line at its bottom but becomes two.
+The scene is reminiscent of early first century Italian motifs.

 8. Gray Ware Jug Base (Early Roman)

 K/L16/17.0461:26.
-P.H. .029.
-D. bas. .06 (completely preserved), th.wall .0031.
 Single sherd of complete base, short grooved ring foot.
 Soft flakey brown (2.5YR 4/4) fabric, highly micaceous.
 Exterior surface is gray (10YR 4/1), darker and glossy where slip is best preserved.
 The interior has a spiral smoothing mark.
-It is notworthy that the interior surface is very similar to the surfaces of micaceous water jars (MRA/LRA 3).
+It is noteworthy that the interior surface is very similar to the surfaces of micaceous water jars (MRA/LRA 3).
 This further indicates a south-west Anatolian source.

 General Bibliography